Ivan Stepanenko: World War II

-In January 1943 he shot down a Ju-52 in the Stalingrad region while flying a Yak-1.
-Immediately after landing from a training flight he spotted the plane, so he took off an began to chase it without even refueling his plane.
-He soon found a group of six Ju-52s dropping cargo to enemy troops, and after engaging one of them twice he successfully shot it down but was forced to quickly return to his airfield and not engage any more of them due to a lack of fuel.
-During a dogfight in May he shot down a Bf-109 and a He-111; with the help of his squadron the remaining group of enemy bombers was dispersed and forced to drop their bombs away from the Soviet troops they had previously attacked.
-A similar incident occurred in August during a mission to provide cover to Soviet ground troops, during which Stepanenko's squadron encountered a huge formation containing many as 60 enemy aircraft, mostly Ju-88 and He-111 bombers.
-During the ensuing battle Stepanenko shared in the destruction of a FW-190 and personally shot down two more.
+In January 1943 he shot down a Ju 52 in the Stalingrad region while flying a Yak-1.
+Immediately after landing from a training flight he spotted the plane, so he took off and began to chase it without even refueling his plane.
+He soon found a group of six Ju 52s dropping cargo to enemy troops, and after engaging one of them twice he successfully shot it down but was forced to quickly return to his airfield and not engage any more of them due to a lack of fuel.
+During a dogfight in May he shot down a Bf 109 and a He 111; with the help of his squadron the remaining group of enemy bombers was dispersed and forced to drop their bombs away from the Soviet troops they had previously attacked.
+A similar incident occurred in August during a mission to provide cover to Soviet ground troops, during which Stepanenko's squadron encountered a huge formation containing many as 60 enemy aircraft, mostly Ju 88 and He 111 bombers.
+During the ensuing battle Stepanenko shared in the destruction of a Fw 190 and personally shot down two more.
 He was soon nominated for the title Hero of the Soviet Union on 18 August for having flown 232 sorties, flown in 75 aerial battles, personally shot down 14 planes and shared in the destruction of seven more aircraft.
-The title was first awarded to him on 13 April 1944; earlier that year in February he led a group of four Yak-9 aircraft in two missions to intercept groups of Ju-87 and Bf-109s, and managed to inflict losses on the enemy without sustaining any casualties on the Soviet side.
+The title was first awarded to him on 13 April 1944; earlier that year in February he led a group of four Yak-9 aircraft in two missions to intercept groups of Ju 87 and Bf 109s, and managed to inflict losses on the enemy without sustaining any casualties on the Soviet side.

 Stepanenko was nominated for the title Hero of the Soviet Union for a second time on 28 January 1945; by then, he had flown 395 missions, engaged in 112 dogfights, and personally shot down 32 enemy aircraft.
 He was awarded the title after the end of the war on 18 August 1945.
 Having entered the war as an enlisted junior pilot, he was a squadron commander with the rank of major at the end of the conflict.
 In total he shared in the destruction of nine enemy aircraft, personally shot down 32, and engaged in 118 dogfights throughout the course of 414 missions.
 He marched in the Victory Day Parade on 24 June 1945 as part of the Leningrad front column; before his unit was made part of the Leningrad front it had fought having fought under Bryansk, Stalingrad, Southern, North Caucasian, and Western fronts of the war.
 He had flown in the battles for Voronezh, Stalingrad, Rostov, Kuban, Oryol, Riga, Polotsk, and other cities.